parklez/blog/_posts/2025-10-02-interview-experience-with-hennge.md

 ### My tips for Resumés

-Japanese companies hiring abrod will likely be accepting western-style resumés so there's no secret here.
+Japanese companies hiring abroad will likely be accepting western-style resumés so there's no secret here.
 I'll just reiterate on some obvious points and how I crafted my own resumé painlessly.

 - Make sure to tailor it specifically for the job role, including skills and experiences that correlate to what the company is looking for.
 - Make sure to include your Github and LinkedIn.
 It's ok to add a third link for your own blog or something relevant like LeetCode.